Business Operations Manager

 - Identifies areas of needed change and makes recommendations to improve operations.

-- Assists in the collection, organization, analysis and/or preparation of materials in response to requests for program information.
+- Assists in the collection, organization, analysis, and/or preparation of materials in response to requests for program information.

 - Assists with the development of recommendations for policy and programmatic issues relating to the implementation, improvement, and/or expansion or reduction of program funding.

-- May develop policy and procedure manuals.
+- Develops policy and procedure manuals.

 - Identifies, presents and implements effective and ethical business solutions as needed.